ialhashim/EventCloudBundler/README.md

 EventCloudBundler
 =================

-Special bunder_sfm that supports parallel execution.
+Special bunder_sfm that supports parallel execution with preprocessing.